The Curriculum Offer at Crowle

 PSHE at Crowle

 We feel it is our duty to prepare the children of Crowle for the challenges and opportunities of a changing world.
-Therefore, throughout our PSHE weekly lessons we use Go-Givers to support children's social, moral and cultural awareness.
-Further information can be found on their website:
+Therefore, throughout our PSHE weekly lessons we use Compass for Life to support children's social, moral and cultural awareness.

 Curriculum maps for each year group can be seen under the "Curriculum" tab of this web page.
 As we have mixed aged classes, these are ran on a two year rolling program.